 The first day at work in a new job and company can be really exciting.
-It can also be a really scary, full-on and stressful day too.
+It can also be a really scary and stressful day too.
 You have spent ages finding the right job, creating the perfect CV, making a great first impression at interviews and more.
 It is only normal that you want your first day of work to go well.

 - Prepare and ask questions that demonstrate your curiosity and desire to learn.
 It’s important you don’t ask too many questions, but some well thought out questions could help you make a great first impression to your colleagues.